 Machine Learning Group

-Eibe Frank, Geoff Holmes, Michael Mayo, Tony Smith, Ian Witten
+Albert Bifet, Bob Durrant, Eibe Frank, Geoff Holmes, Lyn Hunt, Michael Mayo, Bernhard Pfahringer, Tony Smith, Ian Witten

 Machine learning is concerned with the task of automatically extracting useful information from data.
 The aim is to identify patterns that can be used to understand the domain from which the data was collected and to make predictions.
 Consider the task of constructing a spam filter for email messages.
 Instead of laboriously creating a handcrafted set of filtering rules, we can use machine learning to extract patterns that differentiate spam from ham, based solely on a collection of messages that have been labelled as spam and ham respectively, and then use those patterns in the filter.
 Consider the task of understanding customer preferences by mining for interesting patterns in supermarket checkout data.
 There are efficient algorithms that can automatically extract those patterns in the form of simple if-then rules.
 Given the availability of vast amounts of raw data in electronic form, there is a plethora of applications for machine learning techniques.